-The company makes its most significant acquisition, A.S.
-Symes Ltd, which boosts turnover and establishes a presence in London.
+The company makes its most significant acquisition, A.E.
+Symes Limited, which boosts turnover and establishes a presence in London.

 To mark the company's 125th anniversary, celebrated by a dinner and dance for staff, The Ten Year Club is launched to recognises employee loyalty.